on September 15, 2021 (last modified on December 6, 2022) • 11 minute read

-In a nutshell, “It’s wonderful to see sales and revenue, highlight what is going well in your sales reports, but it’s even more important to know what’s going wrong, so you can investigate and improve,” as Renshaw puts it.
+In a nutshell, “It’s wonderful to see sales and revenue, highlight what is going well in your sales reports, but it’s even more important to know what’s going wrong, so you can investigate and improve using an ecommerce sales dashboard,” as Renshaw puts it.

 Jonathan Aufray from Growth Hackers goes on to point out the value of the sales month on month report for identifying big picture trends.

-Aufray says, “Not only do you want to track the sales you’re making, the store conversion rate or the CLV (Customer Lifetime Value), you also want to understand the trend.
+Aufray says, “Not only do you want to track the sales you’re making with your store overview dashboard, the store conversion rate or the CLV (Customer Lifetime Value), you also want to understand the trend.
 What you want to track is the growth of your sales week after week, month after month, quarter after quarter, or year after year.”

 “So, what you want is to show the growth in terms of sales,” Aufray continues.
 “How many sales did you do this quarter compared to last quarter?
 If that number increases over time, your Ecommerce store is growing and going in the right direction.”

-But while it’s crucial you look at this report on a monthly basis, 52.9%, the majority, of our respondents track their Ecommerce reports weekly.
+But while it’s crucial you look at this report generated from your sales dashboard software on a monthly basis, 52.9%, the majority, of our respondents track their Ecommerce reports weekly.
 Tracking reports monthly is the second most popular option with 41.2% into it.
 Only 5.9% look at their online retail reports daily.